natural gas pipelines bring natural gas from the Gulf Coast and West Virginia/Ohio/Pennsylvania into Virginia

-The Virginia Natural Gas pipeline, an intrastate system within the borders of just Virginia, distributes gas to customers on the Middle Peninsula, the Peninsula, and in Hampton Roads.
+Virginia Natural Gas operates a intrastate pipeline, within the borders of just Virginia, to distribute gas to customers on the Middle Peninsula, the Peninsula, and in Hampton Roads.
 In 2010, Virginia Natural Gas connected its separate networks of pipelines in Hampton Roads, located on opposite sides of the James River.
 The underwater Hampton Roads Crossing linked the south side of Hampton Roads, supplied from the Columbia Gas Transmission pipeline, with the Peninsula side (north of the river) supplied by Dominion Transmission.

 Construction of the Hampton Roads Crossing did not increase the amount of natural gas available in Hampton Roads, but did give Virginia Natural Gas greater flexibility for maintaining pressure in its system.
 The company sought to increase the total volume of available gas by joining the consortium that proposed the Atlantic Coast Pipeline, an interstate project.
 Importing gas from the Marcellus shale in Ohio/West Virginia would allow Virginia Natural Gas to supply major new industrial companies in Hampton Roads.

-A Federal agency, the Federal Energy Regulatory Commission (FERC), must issue a "Certificate of Public Convenience and Necessity" to approve new transmission pipelines.
+The Federal Energy Regulatory Commission (FERC) must issue a "Certificate of Public Convenience and Necessity" to approve new transmission pipelines.
 For example, when Dominion decided to build a new 1,300 megawatt electricity generation power plant in Brunswick County and use natural gas as the fuel source (while shutting down two older coal-fired power plants), the existing pipeline to the region was already operating at full capacity.
 Both FERC and the SCC had to approve the Virginia Southside Expansion of the Transco pipeline and must approve proposed competitors, such as the Atlantic Coast Pipeline.

 Virginia Southside Expansion, bringing natural gas from main Transco pipeline to new gas-fired power plant in Brunswick County